Odeon Tower: Criticism

-Both the buildings' architecture and the shadows it casts on the cityscape have been criticized since the beginning of the project.
-In particular, residents of the adjacent French city of Beausoleil have criticized the building for blocking the views and above all diminishing real estate values.
+Both the buildings' architecture and the shadows it casts on the cityscape have been criticised since the beginning of the project.
+In particular, residents of the adjacent French city of Beausoleil have criticised the building for blocking the views and above all diminishing real estate values.
 An association was created, and the mayor called for discussions between French and Monegasque authorities.
 The project continued as planned.